Free printable letter from the Tooth Fairy you can personalize before you print. Surprise your child and always remember this special milestone.

 An “official certificate” by the tooth fairy such as the one above is a good way to acknowledge a young one’s dedication to keeping their teeth healthy.
 See the free certificates above.

 If you are skilled at sneaking your hand beneath your young one’s pillow without waking them up, you might consider gifting them a tooth fairy pillow, box, or any other tooth fairy item that they will love.
 Thankfully, there are lots of such items for sale, and you can also DIY if you have the skills.

 You can make a personalized tooth fairy pillow by purchasing a cheap plain pillowcase and ironing on an iron-on transfer with a personalized picture.
-Make the page using our free tooth fairy app above and print it on an iron-on transfer sheet such as this one.
+Make the page using our free tooth fairy app above and print it on an iron-on transfer sheet.

 You can also purchase cute little tooth fairy pillows that you put on your child’s pillow.

 If you want to make a DIY fairy pillow then please see the step-by-step instructions above with a tooth fairy pillow pattern.

 Since glitter is synonymous with fairies, you can add a hint of glitter to the money that you offer your adorable young ones to heighten their fantasies.

 You don’t want to leave your young one wondering how a tiny tooth fairy can hold and use a normal-sized pen.
 For this reason, you can create teeny tiny notes using such as the ones above to make the tooth fairy’s visit as realistic as possible.